oracle/terraform-provider-oci/website/docs/d/data_safe_report.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the compartment containing the report.
+* `data_source` - Specifies the name of a resource that provides data for the report.
+For example alerts, events.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm) Example: `{"Operations.CostCenter": "42"}`
 * `description` - Specifies a description of the report.
 * `display_name` - Name of the report.